Naharul98/Space-Debris-Collection--AI-Planning-PDDL/README.md

 # Solving space debris collection using AI Planning
-**Using artificial intelligence automated planning to efficiently execute space debris collection**
+**Using artificial intelligence automated planning to efficiently execute and evaluate space debris collection**

 ## AI Planning tool used: